AlbertoR95/homelab/notes/issues-log.md

 ---

+## Firewall hardware failure

+**Symptom.** The pfSense box stopped responding.
+Power LED off, Ethernet port LEDs still lit, case cold instead of its usual warm.
+Clients lost DHCP, DNS and routing; Proxmox still answered at its static address, confirming the rest of the network was intact.

+**Diagnosis.** Lit Ethernet LEDs on a dead machine are expected — the network PHY draws power independently of the CPU, so it proves current reaches the board but says nothing about the system running.
+The cold case was the real signal: nothing was executing.
+A power drain changed nothing.
+Opening the case produced a faint burnt-plastic smell with no visible damage — no swollen capacitors, no scorch marks.

+The cause was thermal.
+The unit was fanless with no heatsink touching the CPU; cooling was passive airflow through vents in the lid alone.
+It had run hot since day one.
+For a device running 24/7 that was never adequate, and the failure was cumulative rather than sudden.

+**Recovered.** DDR3L SODIMM and mSATA SSD both appear undamaged.
+The SSD still holds `/cf/conf/config.xml` — the full pfSense configuration, readable with a USB adapter.

+**Cost.** No configuration backup had been taken.
+The XML export from Diagnostics → Backup & Restore takes seconds and would have made this an inconvenience rather than a rebuild.
+The config is recoverable from the SSD, but that is luck, not planning.

+**Lesson.** Hardware running persistently hot is a fault in progress, not a quirk to tolerate — the warning was there for months and was read as a characteristic of the device.
+Passive cooling with no heatsink contact is not sufficient for continuous operation; vents in a lid are not cooling.
+Take the backup as soon as a working state is reached, not when it feels significant enough to warrant one.

+---
 ## Recurring patterns

 **Test three layers separately.** Gateway, external IP, domain name.
 Each isolates a different part of the chain, and which one fails narrows the cause immediately: